Freed rogue trader faces deportation to Ghana

 She said Mr Adoboli left Ghana at the age of four and considered himself settled in the UK, having gone to boarding school here from the age of 12.

-He was reporting to the police station on a monthly basis but a couple of weeks ago this was increased to once a fortnight, she said.
+He was reporting to the police station on a monthly basis, but a couple of weeks ago this was increased to once a fortnight, she said.

 A Home Office spokesman said: “All foreign nationals who are given a custodial sentence will be considered for removal.